- Employee Benefits

 Health Insurance

-Note that the Affordable Care Act (ACA) doesn't require that employers provide health insurance.
-However, under the ACA's employer shared responsibility (ESR) provisions, employers with an average of at least 50 full-time equivalent employees during the prior calendar year must offer adequate and affordable health insurance to full-time employees and their dependents or risk a potential assessment if one or more full-time employees receives a premium tax credit.
-For ESR purposes, a full-time employee averages 30 or more hours of service a week or 130 hours of service in a month.
-Given the lower hours of service requirements, some employees that companies consider part-time might fall under the ESR provisions.
+Note that the Affordable Care Act (ACA) doesn't require you to provide health insurance.
+However, if you have an average of at least 50 full-time equivalent employees during the prior calendar year, the ACA's employer shared responsibility (ESR) provisions kick in.
+Under these rules, you must offer adequate and affordable health insurance to full-time employees and their dependents — or risk potential penalties if those full-time employees get an individual health premium tax credit.

 Retirement Plans